Eric Anundsson: Other accounts

 The Flateyjarbók (late 14th century) has a different account about Eric Anundsson.
 It says that Björn at Haugi was king when Harald Fairhair became king in Norway.
 His successor Anund then ruled for at least 40 years, being succeeded by his son Eric who ruled for 47 years.
 Eric married Ingigerd, a daughter of Harald Fairhair.
 After some time she was to be sacrificed to the gods for unspecified reasons.
 The Swedes, therefore, brought the queen to an island where the blót would take place.
 She was however rescued by her brother Halfdan the Black (Junior) and brought to safety.
 This incident provoked long-time hostilities between Harald and Eric.
 Later on, Harald's trustee Hauk Håbrok went to Holmgard in Kievan Rus' to make purchases but had an adventurous confrontation with two champions of Eric who stayed there.
 A saga about Harald Fairhair's skalds also mentions a Swedish King Eric who was Harald's enemy; he is however given the patronym "Björnsson".

+According to 18 century swedish historian Olov von Dalin Eric Anundsson age was distorted by oral tradition.
+The age gap between Harald and Eric was reversed Harald was much older than Eric and his reign started in 900s.
+Eric died quite young in the early 900s during a failed Viking raid in France, while his son Björn Eriksson was very young, so King Ring of Sweden acted as regent while Björn came of age.
+Eric gave power to Ring or Igor since he knew he would probably not return alive from his viking expedition in France.

+Harald Fairhair was much older than Eric according to Dalin.